Professional video over IP: Network delay variation

-Network delay variation can be kept to a minimum by using a high-speed network backbone, and ensuring that video traffic does not encounter excessive queue delays.
+Network delay variation can be kept to a minimum by using a high-speed network backbone and ensuring that video traffic does not encounter excessive queue delays.
 This is typically done by either ensuring that the network is not too close to its full capacity, or that video traffic is prioritized using traffic engineering techniques (see below).

 The remaining delay variation can be removed by buffering, at the expense of added time delay.
 If forward error correction is used, a small proportion of packets arriving after the deadline can be tolerated as they can be discarded on receipt and treated in the same way as lost packets.
-Added time delay over 250ms is particularly problematical with PTZ cameras as it makes operator control difficult.
+An added time delay over 250 ms is particularly problematic with PTZ cameras as it makes operator control difficult.

 Timing reconstruction

 The other problem presented by latency variation is that it makes synchronization more complex by making the recovery of the underlying timing of the video signal far more difficult.
 This is typically solved by genlocking both ends of the system to external station sync signals, typically generated from sources such as GPS or atomic clocks, thus only requiring the extraction of coarse timing information at the receiving end in order to achieve high-quality video synchronization.
 The extraction of coarse timing data is typically done using a phase locked loop with a long time constant.